stlemme/poi-webservice/README.md

 poi-webservice
 ==============

-an experimental webservice to provide POIs according to the format specification of http://github.com/stlemme/poi
+an experimental webservice to provide POIs according to the format specification of the FI-WARE POI Data Provider

 Usage